Regaining Confidence After Injuries

-The key is to re-frame thoughts that are impacting your performance.
-Re-framing is about challenging negative beliefs and changing the way we think about your injury.
+Reframing is about challenging negative beliefs and changing the way we think about your injury.
 The goal is to think more rationally about your fears in order to reduce emotional impact and help you feel more confident.

 When we interviewed, Chip Vaughn, defensive back from the Indianapolis colts, he described how he has dealt with multiple injuries.
 He said that he tries to put any thoughts of his injury out of his mind.

 “If you just tell your mind that no, I’m not going to let it stop me, it really just becomes mind over matter, mind over matter.
 That’s all it is, saying to yourself this doesn’t hurt, I know what my ultimate goal is, and you can’t let anything stop you, and so the pain just kind of evaporates, it doesn’t even hurt.”

 To listen to the entire interview with Chip Vaughn on the psychology of injury, become a member of Peaksports Network and access over 600 pages of sport psychology info including articles, e-books, and expert interviews

 Here are three ways you can put fear of re-injury aside and play with intensity:

 - One way to cope with the fear of reinjury is that you focus on your strengths and capabilities rather than trying to AVOID reinjury.
 You do this by focusing more on what is important to your performance, such as putting pressure on the defense or possessing the ball.